Netcracker/KubeMarine/documentation/Installation.md

 Note: To establish an ssh connection, you can use either a keyfile or a password.
 In case if you are specifying both, keyfile will be considered on priority.

 Note: Set an environment variable with the desired password.
 For example, you can use `export PASS="your_password"`.
 In the cluster.yaml file, specify the password field using the environment variable syntax.
 For instance: `password: '{{ env.PASS }}'`.
 This syntax instructs the code to fetch the value from the PASS environment variable and substitute it into the password field when reading the configuration file.
+See more details about [environment variables](#environment-variables)
 ### nodes

 In the `nodes` section, it is necessary to describe each node of the future cluster.